Rolando (video game)

 Rolando is a puzzle-adventure video game developed by studio HandCircus and published by Ngmoco.
 It was released for iOS on December 18, 2008, and uses the Box2D game engine.

 Rolandos gameplay revolves around navigation of "Rolandos", small ball-like creatures, throughout a fictional world known as "Rolandoland".
-Rolando has received generally positive reviews.
+Rolando received generally positive reviews, with criticism aimed at the games resemblance to LocoRoco.
 A sequel, Rolando 2: Quest for the Golden Orchid, was released in 2009.
 A third game was announced and later cancelled.

 After being unplayable on newer devices since 2017, Rolando was later re-released in the form of a remake, Rolando: Royal Edition, on April 3, 2019.

 A new remake was released under the title Rolando Deluxe on Steam on 17 April 2024.

 Story

 The goal of the game is to save Rolandoland from an invasion of little shadow creatures.
 The inhabitants of Rolandoland are the Rolandos, which are little ball-shaped creatures.
 Rolandos must be directed to safety by tilting the iPhone or iPod Touch and using different bonus items like conveyor belts and elevators.

 The Rolandos proceed through a series of worlds before eventually finding and defeating the leader of the shadow creatures.